malchata/flexbox-presentation/Readme.md

 ##Overview

 This is a talk on Flexbox, a CSS layout technology that allows for much more flexible and powerful arrangement of elements than typical box model properties allow.
+Flexbox, among other things, provides avenues to automatically fill horizontal and vertical space, alignment and reordering of the presentation of items in a document structure if need be.

+At the time of this writing, Flexbox has very widespread support.
+Flexbox should be considered safe to use if you are not aiming to support users beneath IE10.
+All other browsers should be considered totally safe, although vendor prefixes are encouraged for maximum capability, and this is briefly covered in the talk.

-The talk is still under development.
-Check back periodically for developments.
+*The talk is still under development.
+Check back periodically for developments.*

 ---